firstcontributions/first-contributions/github-windows-vs2017-tutorial.md

 <img src="assets/vs2017-09-commit1.png" alt="Changes" />

 Enter the information you want posted with your commits and click `Save`.
-Once you set this Visual Studio will remember it for future commits.
+Visual Studio will remember it for future commits.

 <img src="assets/vs2017-10-commit2.png" alt="Git user information" />

-**NOTE:** Visual Studio uses a hidden folder called `.vs` to store your settings and preferences.
-These do not apply to anyone else and **should not be saved in Git**.
+**NOTE:** Visual Studio uses a hidden folder called `.vs` to store your personal settings and preferences.
+The contents of this folder **should not be saved in Git**.
 If it has not been ignored already, you may need to tell Git to ignore this folder so it does not send it up to the repo.

 This folder has already been ignored in this repo, so you should not have to perform this step...it is just here for your reference on future projects.

 <img src="assets/vs2017-11-commit3.png" alt="Ignore vs folder" />

-You should see a list of files you have changed and a textbox to type a commit comment.
+Now you should see a list of changed files and a textbox to type a commit comment.
 Comments should be brief but thorough.
-There is nothing worse than reading through commit comments and seeing nothing but a list of comments like: `Updated some stuff`.
-Take a couple seconds to outline what is in the commit - your team will thank you and you might even thank yourself later!
+There is nothing worse than reading through commit comments and seeing this: `"I updated some stuff"`.
+Take a few seconds to outline your commit.
+Your team will thank you later, and you might even thank yourself!

 Click `Commit All and Push` to perform a local commit and push your changes back up to your repo, all in one step.

-**NOTE:** Commit and Push can be performed separately.
+**NOTE:** Commit can be performed separately from Push.
+We do both here for convenience.
 Commit logs your changes locally but they will not be reflected in your GitHub repo until you Push.

 <img src="assets/vs2017-12-commit4.png" alt="Commit and Push" />